Skip to main content

 Talking Policy Podcast

 Questions about Taiwan’s status are fueling rising tensions between the island and China, and between China and the U.S. Will there be war in the Taiwan Straits?
 Why is Taiwan important to the United States and might the Biden administration revise U.S. policy towards Taiwan?
-In the latest episode of the Talking Policy podcast, host Lindsay Morgan meets with James Lee, a postdoctoral research associate at the UC Institute on Global Conflict and Cooperation, where he weighs in on Taiwan’s future.
+In the latest episode of the Talking Policy podcast, host Lindsay Morgan sits down with James Lee, a postdoctoral research associate at the UC Institute on Global Conflict and Cooperation, who weighs in on Taiwan’s future.

 Subscribe to Talking Policy on Spotify, Apple Podcasts, Soundcloud, or wherever you get your podcasts.